-A large portion of my work focuses on understanding the opportune moment for mental health intervention, and developing wearable-based intervention for conditions such as substance use and social isolation.
+A large portion of my work focuses on developing these mindless interventions and understanding the opportune moment for intervention delivery.

 Addiction-related disease claims the lives of millions every year, and in addition causes great morbidity and disrupts many lives.
 Cravings for addictive substances due to chemical withdrawal or psychological factors make it difficult to maintain abstinence and successfully reduce or quit using the addictive substance.
-Existing digital methods used to help people overcome cravings in the moment involves either interacting with mobile application, text messaging, or utilize relaxation breathing.
-These methods may be obtrusive and thus not viable for use in all locales or situations and thus a less obtrusive method of combating cravings warrants research.
+Existing digital methods used to help people overcome cravings in the moment involve either interacting with mobile application, text messaging, or utilizing relaxation breathing.
+These methods may be obtrusive and thus not viable for use in all locales or situations.
 A minimally obtrusive intervention could help people without taking them away from their immediate surroundings, allowing them to avoid retreating from work or social situations.
 Prior research by our group on arousal management has shown that offset heartbeat signals delivered through haptic feedback can reduce or increase heart rate and thus influence autonomic arousal.
 In this study, we aim to characterize whether offset heartbeat signals can mitigate the autonomic arousal induced by craving, and whether such intervention can affect the perceived level of craving.